 The success of any diversity, equity, and inclusion (DEI) effort in schools isn’t measured just by diversifying the teacher workforce in your school.
-You’ll also see how well you’re doing by your practices and principles to retain them.
+You’ll also see how well you’re doing by your practices and principles to retain them and prepare students for a diverse workplace.

 Not to mention the less tangible—but just as serious—harms teacher attrition can have on your school.
 Hanover Research also mentions a weakened sense of community and the increased burden of working with inexperienced new hires on those teachers who remain.